nixie-dev/fakedir/README.md

 Cyclic symbolic links are not detected and will result in a stack overflow, due to limitations with the in-library resolver.

+The fakedir library itself may not be located in the fake directory.

 <!--
 Calling fakedir's `execve()` may result in a very large `DYLD_INSERT_LIBRARIES` environment variable, as we currently cannot hook into `dyld`'s own understanding of the filesystem.
 -->